 It is vitally important to continue the Canterbury Scholars’ Program for those early years of ministry.
 In terms of developing mutual understanding, these courses are invaluable.
 The Friends of Canterbury Cathedral in the United States continue to help the conferences financially and I would like to offer the warmest thanks for this needed support at this time in our Anglican story.

-The Very Revd Dr Robert A Willis, Former Dean of Canterbury
+The Very Reverend David Monteith, Dean of Canterbury

 FOCCUS seeks to strengthen the annual scholars’ program, which offers theological reflection and leadership development to seminarians and clergy in the early years of their ministries.